What is a Rice Cooker?

-So which are the best rice cookers?
+So which is the best rice cooker for you?
 The answer will vary depending on your needs.
 Some of them may be too large or small for your typical uses.
 Some of them may have far more features than you need, or may not do everything you want them to.
 The best rice cooker for you may not be the best rice cooker for someone else.
 You will need to learn about rice cooker features, extras and prices, and you will also need to read rice cooker review articles before you make your decision.

 Features of Good Rice Cookers